AkshayAgarwal007/Jekyll-Mono/people.md

 ## Judi Agar (MSc 2012)

+[Judi's](https://ca.linkedin.com/in/judi-agar-540787119) research was on the structure of X-ray binary-containing globular clusters in Andromeda; her MSc thesis paper is [here](https://arxiv.org/abs/1308.6748).
+She is now a high school science and mathematics teacher.

 ## Ghazal Farhani (MSc 2012)

+[Ghazal](https://ca.linkedin.com/in/ghazal-farhani-8bba1a51) studied the HII regions in the nearby galaxy [NGC 5128](http://messier.seds.org/xtra/ngc/n5128.html).
+She is now a
-Now PhD student in Western Physics & Astronomy Purple Crow Lidar group.
+PhD student in atmospheric physics in the Western Physics & Astronomy [Purple Crow Lidar](http://pcl.physics.uwo.ca/) group.

 ## Roger Odell (BSc 2012)